walheredia/exercises/README.md

 ## About `errorAlarm.js`

 The `errorAlarm.js` script also includes a dedicated README file, which provides more detailed information about the solution.
-Please refer to the `errorAlarm/readme` file for additional details.
+Please refer to the `errorAlarm.readme` file for additional details.